cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 Code in a remote processor accrues execution quota when waiting for a remote call.
 Code in a main processor accrues execution quota when waiting for the return from a remote call during synchronous calls and when using the `await()` function on asynchronous calls.

 Note: the execution quota only increases when `wait` instruction are being executed.
 If there is a background process defined, no execution quota accrues while it is being run (unless the background process itself contains some `wait` instructions).

+## Local calls to remote functions

+Remote function may be also called locally.
+Doing so incurs a slight penalty to remote calls of the function (one additional instruction per remote call).
+However, remote functions cannot be called recursively (either directly or indirectly).

+Local call of a remote function also sets the function's `:functionName*finished` flag to `true` (this also incurs a penalty of one instruction per local call, compared to calls of local functions).
+This should be harmless, as local and remote calls to the same function may not occur concurrently.
+However, if a remote function call was terminated without completion, and the function is later called locally (e.g., from a background process), the flag may be set to `true` even though the remote call never completed.
+The same is true for the case of overlapping remote calls to the same function, though.

 # Arbitrary remote variable access